About the council

 Complaints about school admissions

-If you are unhappy about your child's school placement you can appeal the decision, more information about how to appeal can be found on the schools admissions pagesClose
+If you are unhappy about your child's school placement you can appeal the decision, more information about how to appeal can be found on the schools admissions pages.

 All Councillors have to comply with a code of conduct for members.
 Each authority may define their own code of conduct, but all codes must have due regard to the following principles:

-If, having read the relevant code of conduct, you consider that a councillor may have been in breach of their code and you wish to complain, please fill in this members complaint form and either email it to email@example.com or print it off and post it to:
+If, having read the relevant code of conduct, you consider that a councillor may have been in breach of their code and you wish to complain, please fill in this members complaint form (available in the downloads section of this page.
+We are aware that ipad users can has difficulties in opening the word version, if you can not open this please print the PDF version) and either email it firstname.lastname@example.org or print it off and post it to:

 The Monitoring Officer

-Please make it clear which council your complaint relates to, and state clearly in your complaint why you think the councillor may have breached their council’s local code of conduct.
+Please make it clear which council your complaint relates to, and state clearly in your complaint why you think the councillor may have breached their council's local code of conduct, with reference to the relevant provisions in that code.

-When we receive your complaint the monitoring office will, in consultation with an independent person, decide what action should be taken.
+When we receive your complaint the monitoring officer will determine whether it meets the initial criteria to proceed to a formal assessment.
 This decision will be taken having regard to the guidelines set out in Wiltshire Council's PDF local assessment criteria.
-This can be found in the downloads section.
+This can be found in the downloads section of this page.

 We can only deal with complaints about the behaviour of a councillor when they are acting in their official capacity.
 We cannot deal with complaints about behaviour that is not covered by the members' Code of Conduct for the relevant council.
 We will usually only be able to consider complaints made within 20 working days of the event giving rise to the complaint.

-The members complaint form and Wiltshire council's local assessment criteria PDF can be found in the downloads section.
+The members complaint form and Wiltshire council's local assessment criteria PDF can be found in the downloads section of this page.
+Further information on the arrangements for dealing with code of conduct complaints can be found in Protocol 11.

 If you want to complain about the conduct of the Wiltshire PCC and/or DPCC, please use the PCC complaints form and email it to email@example.com or print it off and post it to: